newtover/essays/Iterator-vs-Iterable-in-Python-3-Type-Annotations.md

 ---

-And if you annotate return values as `Iterable`:
+Now if you annotate return values as `Iterable` and use `Iterator` for arguments:

 ```
 from typing import Iterable, Iterator